 Additional Information about can be found in the Public Purpose Grant Procedures

-The application cycle for Public Purpose Grants is now open.
+The application cycle for Public Purpose Grants is closed and will be updated when a future grant cycle opens.
 All prospective applicants must submit an LOI.
 Qualifying applicants will then be invited to submit a grant application.

 Status of Fiscal Year 2015 to 2016 Public Purpose Funds

 View the status of the FY 15/16 Public Purpose Grants (PDF).

 Status of Fiscal Year 2016 to 2017 Public Purpose Funds